-For more information about the bridge resource adapters, see "Resource Adapters" on page 2-2.
+For more information about the bridge resource adapters, see Section 2.2.1, "Resource Adapters".

-When configuring a source or target messaging bridge destination, do I need to set the Adapter Classpath field?
+5.6 When configuring a source or target messaging bridge destination, do I need to set the Adapter Classpath field?

 Leave the Adapter Classpath field blank when connecting to source and target destinations that are both running in WebLogic Server instances.
 When connecting to a third-party JMS provider, the bridge destination must supply the provider's CLASSPATH in the WebLogic Server CLASSPATH.